 RP - LAD

-Kenley Jansen took the loss and blew the save on Saturday when he surrendered two runs (one earned) on two hits with a walk and a strikeout in the Dodgers 8-7 loss to the Rays in Game 4 of the World Series.
+RHP Kenley Jansen was charged with the loss on Monday as he allowed two runs (one earned) on one hit with a walk and a strikeout over one inning in the Dodgers' 5-3 loss to the Reds.